Robert H. Shumaker

 for the notorious Hỏa Lò Prison.

 Early life

 Shumaker was born on May 11, 1933, at New Castle, Pennsylvania.
 His father Alvah was a lawyer and his mother Eleanor was a writer.
 He attended Northwestern University for a year and then the United States Naval Academy, graduating with a Bachelor of Science degree in 1956.

 Military career

 After graduating from the U.S. Naval Academy, Shumaker then completed flight training, earning his designation as a Naval Aviator in January 1958.
 After flight training, Shumaker eventually joined VF-32, a fighter squadron in Jacksonville, Florida.
 He was a finalist in the Apollo astronaut selection, but a temporary physical ailment prevented his selection in 1963.

-Shumaker graduated from the Naval Postgraduate School with a Master of Science in aeronautical engineering.
+Shumaker graduated from the U.S. Naval Postgraduate School with a Master of Science degree in aeronautical engineering.
 Shumaker joined VF-154 in San Diego.